Bury St Edmunds is a gorgeous little market town in Suffolk, East Anglia with a very colourful history.

 One gets such a sense of “if only these walls could talk” because the Abbey has a fascinating story to tell.
 It was a most successful venture in its heydey.
 By 1327, it owned all of West Suffolk.
 The Abbey held the gates of Bury St Edmunds.
 The monks charged tariffs on every economic activity, including the collection of horse droppings in the streets.
 The Abbey even ran the Royal Mint.

-The riot destroyed the main gate and a new, fortified gate was built in its stead.
-Things seemed to settle down for a bit, but 1381 saw a return of discontent. and during the Great Uprising, the Abbey was once again sacked and looted.
+The riot destroyed the main gate, and a new, fortified gate was built.
+Things seemed to settle down for a bit, but 1381 saw a return of discontent. and during the Great Uprising, the Abbey was again sacked and looted.

 This time, the Prior was executed; his severed head was placed on a pike in the Great Market (a fate I have intimated may befall our contractor if the much-delayed renovation to our ensuite and walk-in closet is not completed by the end of October).
 But I digress…

-St. Mary’s Church now sits on the site of the former abbey, surrounded by gravestones.
+St. Mary’s Church now sits on the former abbey site, surrounded by gravestones.